Whether it's your first property or your next house, I'll help you through the process. Call me at (972) 504-8021 and I'll give you more information.

 • Assemble escrow guidelines

-• Perform a title search
+• Perform a title research

-• Meet the bank's guidelines as specified in the escrow agreement
+• Meet the bank's standards as noted in the escrow agreement

-• Accept payments from the buyer
+• Receive funds from the buyer

 • Prorate tax, interest, insurance and other fees according to instructions